 Some people find learning a new language to be an intimidating experience.
 This need not be the case.
 There is no such thing as a person who is unable to learn a new language.
-The first step is to believe you can learn French [How to Become Fluent in French], because you really can.
+The first step is to believe you can learn French, because you really can.
 The second step is to relax and enjoy the process.
 After all, it is known as the language of love –and like love, it is simply a matter of learning how to express yourself.
 It just requires learning a few more rules so that you can communicate effectively.

 As an English speaker, you will find that French is actually one of the easiest languages to learn.
 It doesn’t require learning an entirely different alphabet (like any Asian, Russian, Arabic, or Greek language).
 The sentence structure is also very similar to English, making it easier to start speaking in sentences once you have acquired an adequate vocabulary.

 The biggest differences between English and French lie in their sounds and grammar.
 Many of the sounds are also the same, though there are some unique sounds that you may not have been exposed to previously.
 Nor do the same letters translate to the same sounds.
 For English speakers, learning to pronounce some sounds in French can be tricky; trying to spell words correctly can also be entirely problematic.
 However, there are plenty of similar instances of strange additions (mouse – mice), silent letters (psychology), and unexpected sounds.
 The other big complication is the use of gendered nouns.
 They do not follow the rules that you may expect them to, so memorization is going to be the key in getting them right.

 It’s important for you to understand where the differences are and why they exist.
 It may not be easy to understand initially, but as you delve further into the language, the rules start to make it easier to understand and predict the sounds and spellings.